Capbase/amplify-cli-ddb-model-dependson-transformer/README.md

-# amplify-cli-ddb-model-dependson-transformer
+# amplify-cli-ddb-model-dependencies-transformer
-Adds DependsOn properties to table definitions in order to prevent concurrent creation limitations
+Adds dependencies to table definitions in order to prevent concurrent creation limitations